AdamWongCH/analytics-thinking/1-Introduction/lesson.md

 In the next module, we will learn how to:

-> Translate business problems into analytics problems using a structured approach.
+> Translate business problems into structured analytics problems using a systematic approach.